 Who loves a hot spring?
 I do!
 There’s something incredibly relaxing about soaking in a hot spring after a hike or on a cold day, or just because.
 One of my favourite days on our USA road trip was when we stumbled across a tonne of hot springs near Mammoth in California.
-Luckily for me BC has some fantastic hot springs to explore too.
+Luckily for me, there are some options for hot springs near Vancouver and even fantastic BC hot springs to explore if you’re willing to drive a bit further.
 If you enjoy a hot spring soak too then here are some of the best hot springs in BC!

 Liard River Hot Springs

-Liard River Hot Springs are Canada’s second largest hot spring.
+Liard River Hot Springs is Canada’s second-largest hot spring.
 You’ll find them in the Northern Rockies in Liard River Hot Springs Provincial Park.
 There are two hot springs here in amongst lush spruce forest.
 The springs have created a strange microclimate where tropical and exotic plants flourish!
 In the winter, you may even see the Northern Lights above you!

 About 3-4 hours from Vancouver by car is Keyhole Hot Springs near Pemberton.
 Whilst these springs can get quite busy at the weekends they’re still worth visiting.
 You’ll be able to sit back in a natural hot tub and cool off in the Lillooet River when you feel like it.